CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 * `integer[]`, `smallint[]`, `bigint[]`, `double precision[]`, `real[]`, `numeric[]`
 * `boolean[]`
 * `json`
-* other data types may be supported, with output as strings
+* other data types *may* be supported, with output as strings

 #### *Example of a spatial table*

-Here is a simple example of defining a spatial table which contains polygon geometries using coordinate system SRID = 4326, a primary key column, and two attribute columns `pid` and `address`.
+Here is an example of defining a spatial table which contains polygon geometries using coordinate system SRID = 4326, a primary key column, and two attribute columns `pid` and `address`.